 Ideally, newly married people should be happy, and they should find plenty of reasons to be happy throughout the course of their wedding receptions.
 These are the smiling moments that wedding photographers should try to preserve, and these are the happy moments that new spouses should try to cultivate.

-New spouses should be photographed smiling at tables with friends, hugging their relatives and friends, trying their wedding cake for the first time, sampling the menu, or just having fun on the dance floor.
+How to smile in wedding photos – New spouses should be photographed smiling at tables with friends, hugging their relatives and friends, trying their wedding cake for the first time, sampling the menu, or just having fun on the dance floor.
 All of these moments can really add a lot of zest and liveliness to a wedding album, and it can work to help people jog their memories of the best moments of their weddings.

 Photograph albums already feel like there is more of a narrative attached if they portray the people involved from a lot of different angles.
 Photographing people only from the frontal view isn’t always a good idea, since it creates more of a posed impression.
 When brides are photographed from lots of different angles, people can also appreciate the loveliness of their dresses that much more effectively.